Overview

 trigger the event and invoke the callback function.
 It's done.

-1alias eo='realpath $1 > ~/.config/emacs/.local/cache/vterm-pipe'
+alias eo='realpath $1 > ~/.config/emacs/.local/cache/vterm-pipe'

 Vterm session management